Cotto vs Saltillo: What are the differences?

 Cotto, a much denser product, however, they require sealing.

-We hope this answered all of your questions regarding Cotto and Saltillo tile.
-If you have any questions feel free to email us at contact@clayimports.com
+We hope this guide helps you understand the differences between Cotto vs. Saltillo tiles.
+If you have any questions, feel free to email us at contact@clayimports.com.

 Back To Blog